benjy2976/vuex-model-store-generator/README.md

 }

 const actions = {
-//here you can redefine, or define new actions
+//here you can redefine or define new actions
 //by default its going to create the next actions
 /*
 getProducts(params)//this action invoque at the getAll(params) from the model an store the response into a state.products